 - What kind of content do I want to put out there?

 - What are my aims and goals for each content type?

 - What are the best channels to use?

 Imagine how difficult it would be to manage a project with as many details as the one described above without a system in place.

-Creating outstanding content is like preparing your favorite meal.
+Creating outstanding content is like preparing your favourite meal.
 You’ll need a recipe if you want to consistently achieve great results.
-Consider your content workflow to be your recipe for success.
+Consider your content strategy workflow to be your recipe for success.

 In comparison to manual email collaboration, an effective content workflow management system offers the following benefits.

 - Content consistency: A content workflow management system aids in the design of regular processes and routines for all content generating jobs.
 You may establish a pattern for obtaining greatness while retaining your creativity.
 As a result, creating amazing content becomes a habit for you rather than a one-time affair.